 Cincinnati Stands Up for Transgender Residents

-August 27, 2014 by Maureen McCarty, HRC Associate Director of Digital Media
+August 27, 2014 by Maureen McCarty, HRC Deputy Director of Marketing

 This week the Cincinnati City Council voted to remove discriminatory anti-transgender exclusions from its employee health care policy, ensuring a wider range of access to medically necessary care for city employees.